Local explosions and extinction in continuous-state branching processes with logistic competition: Introduction

 It has been established in \cite{MR3940763} that the boundary $\infty$ is accessible for certain LCSBPs.
 In other words some populations with very strong reproduction can escape from self-regulation and explode despite the quadratic competition.
-Behaviors of $Z$ at its boundaries $0$ and $\infty$ are intrinsically related to those of the diffusion $U$ at $\infty$ and $0$ respectively.
-A logistic CSBP can have actually its boundary $\infty$ as exit (it hits $\infty$ and stay there), as instantaneous regular reflecting boundary (the process immediately leaves the boundary and returns to it at a set of times of zero Lebesgue measure), or as entrance (the process enters from $\infty$ and never visits it again).
+Duality relationships map the \textit{entrance} laws of one process to the \textit{exit} laws of the other, Cox and R\"osler~\cite{MR724061}.
+Behaviors of $Z$ at its boundaries $0$ and $\infty$ are thus intrinsically related to those of the diffusion $U$ at $\infty$ and $0$ respectively.
+A logistic CSBP can have actually its boundary $\infty$ as an exit (it hits $\infty$ and stays there), as a regular reflecting boundary (the process returns to it at a set of times of zero Lebesgue measure), or as instantaneous entrance (the process leaves immediately the boundary and never visits it again).

-The aim of this article is to push further the study of the process $Z$ by studying the laws of the extinction time, the first explosion time and last but not least of the local time at $\infty$ when $\infty$ is a regular reflecting boundary.
-Diffusions will again naturally come into play.
-We will use a second duality relationship and introduce the Siegmund dual of process $U$: namely the process $V$ satisfying for any $x,y\in (0,\infty)$ and $t\geq 0$,
+The aim of this article is to push further the analysis of the process $Z$ by studying the laws of three key quantities: the extinction time, the first explosion time and, finally, the local time at $\infty$ when $\infty$ is a regular reflecting boundary.
+To achieve this, we make use of a second duality relationship and introduce the Siegmund dual process of $U$: namely the process $V$ satisfying for any $x,y\in (0,\infty)$ and $t\geq 0$,

 A general theorem due to Siegmund \cite{MR0431386}, recalled in Section \ref{diffusionsec}, ensures the existence of the process $V$.
+We summarize both dualities in the following diagram: The process $V$, referred to as the \textit{bidual} process of $Z$, turns out to be a $[0,\infty]$-valued diffusion and plays a central role in our approach.

-We summarize both dualities in the following diagram: In a way, we shall see how both dualities map entrance laws of $Z$ to entrance laws of $V$.
-Indeed, combining these two dualities one shall check the following relationship between $Z$ and $V$: for any $t\geq 0$ and all $z,x\in (0,\infty)$,
+One of the main contributions of this work is to demonstrate how the study of $Z$ can be effectively carried out with the aid of the bidual process.
+In a way, we shall see how both dualities involved serve to map \textit{entrance} laws of $Z$ to \textit{entrance} laws of $V$.
+Indeed, combining these two dualities one shall check the following relationship between $Z$ and $V$:

 When $z$ tends to $\infty$, the identity \eqref{joiningduals} yields the following link between the entrance laws of $Z$ and $V$: